 A physician assistant works under the supervision of a licensed physician who is responsible for the physician assistant's performance as well as the overall care of the patient.
 The physician assistant may have more than one supervising physician; however, there must be one clearly designated supervising physician who is available at any one time.

-In New York State, a physician in private practice may supervise no more than two PAs at one time; in a correctional facility, no more than four PAs at one time; and, in a facility licensed pursuant to PHL Article 28, no more than six PAs at one time.
+In New York State, a physician may employ or supervise no more than four PAs in the physician's practice; in a correctional facility, no more than six PAs; and, in a facility licensed pursuant to PHL Article 28, no more than six PAs.
 Physicians are not required by law to notify the State Education Department which PAs they employ or supervise.

 The supervising physician may delegate to the PA any clinical functions within that physician's scope of practice providing the PA is appropriately trained and experienced to perform those functions.
 The physician assistant is subject to the limitations set by the supervising physician and to the policies of the employing institution, in addition to state laws, rules, and regulations.